data301-2020-winter1/course-project-solo_303/README.md

 - Age, Birth, and Death of artists
 - Gender of Artists in collection
 - Most quantities of Classifications
-- Classifications through time
+- ratio of each Classification within dataset
-- amount of each Classification within dataset
+- Highest number of artworks acquired through time
-- Numbers of artworks acquired through time
+  - which Classification supposedly boosted this number

 ## About the Dataset